 Most physical therapist assistants and aides work in physical therapists’ offices or in hospitals.
 They are frequently on their feet as they set up equipment and help care for patients.How to Become a Physical Therapist Assistant or Aide

 Physical therapist assistants entering the occupation typically need an associate’s degree from an accredited program and a license or certification.
 Physical therapist aides usually need a high school diploma or equivalent and on-the-job training.Pay

 The median annual wage for physical therapist aides was $28,450 in May 2020.

-Overall employment of physical therapist assistants and aides is projected to grow 29 percent from 2019 to 2029, much faster than the average for all occupations.
-Demand for physical therapy is expected to increase in response to the healthcare needs of an aging population and individuals with chronic conditions, such as diabetes and obesity.
+Overall employment of physical therapist assistants and aides is projected to grow 32 percent from 2020 to 2030, much faster than the average for all occupations.

 Learn more about physical therapist assistants and aides by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.